My dad is a business owner.

 But is an independent freelancer a business owner?
 What about a full-time Uber driver?
 Someone who runs a stall at a fish market?
 Where do we draw the line, if there is one to draw?

-This wide range of interpretations, coupled with all the new ways for people to make money online on their own terms, begs the question: What exactly is a “business owner” today?
+This wide range of interpretations, coupled with all the new ways for people to make money on their own terms, begs the question: What exactly is a “business owner” today?

 Learn to run your own business 🧐